Noisy Water Heater: Common Causes and How to Fix Them

 Lime (CaCO3) is present in almost every home’s plumbing due to water hardness, and more limescale can accumulate in the water heater with prolonged heating and higher usage in excessively hard water.
 Popping and crackling noises are signs of water trapped under lime deposits.

-To address a noisy water heater caused by lime buildup, you can flush the heater with the proper acidic compound, such as a delimer recommended by the manufacturer.
+To address this problem caused by lime buildup, you can flush the heater with the proper acidic compound, such as a delimer recommended by the manufacturer.

 A sudden stop in water flow can also cause a popping or crackling noise.
 Another possible reason for crackling is condensation dripping on the burner or any other hot surface.